bodywork-ml/bodywork-core/docs/index.md

 The process of containerising machine learning code using Docker to build images, pushing the build artefacts to an image repository and then configuring a container orchestration platform to run batch workloads and deploy services, requires skills and expertise that most machine learning engineers do not have the time (and often the desire) to learn.

-Scale this scenario into one where there are multiple models to worry about, all needing to be re-trained and re-deployed, and it is easy to see how quickly the management of these pipelines will become a large and undesirable burden.
+Scale this scenario to one where there are multiple models to worry about, all needing to be re-trained and re-deployed, and it is easy to see how quickly the management of these pipelines will become a large and undesirable burden.

 This is where the Bodywork MLOps framework steps-in - to take care of delivering your code to the right place and executing it at the right time, so that your models are always trained, deployed and available to the rest of your product team.